-Older operating systems may be more complicated to install, but are sometimes necessary for various reasons.
+Older operating systems may be more complicated to install, but sometimes can be necessary to use for all kinds of reasons.
 While a compatible board identifier and CPUID are the obvious requirements for proper functioning of an older operating system, there are many other less obvious things to consider.
-This section covers a common set of issues relevant to installing older macOS operating systems.
+This section tries to cover a common set of issues relevant to installing older macOS operating systems.